google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableGlobeServer5_2.rst

       .. _Creating_Portable_Globe:
       .. rubric:: Creating a portable globe

-      Cutting a globe is accomplished with a simple web interface.
+      Creating a portable is accomplished with a simple web interface.
-      You will use your mouse, or import a KML, to define a polygon, which defines your 'area of interest.'
+      You will use your mouse, or import a KML, to define a polygon, which defines your *area of interest*.
 This polygon not only defines the area that will display high-resolution imagery, but is also used by Fusion to create a localized search database.

       .. note::

-         The globe cutting processes are CPU and disk intensive, as they are retrieving all data within the specified polygon from the Earth Enterprise Server.
-This can affect the overall performance of the Server, including slowing end-user access.
+         The cutting processes are CPU and IO intensive, as they are retrieving all data within the specified polygon from the GEE Server.
+         This can affect the overall performance of Server, including slowing end-user access.

-         To mitigate performance impact to end users, you may consider:
+         To mitigate performance impact to other users, you may consider:

-         -  Limiting the number of users with access to globe cutting.
+         -  Limiting the number of users with access to cutting.
-         -  Creating pre-cut portable globes to host as downloadable files for portable users.
+         -  Creating pre-cut portables to host as downloadable files for portable users.
-         -  Operating a separate GEE Server specifically to support on-demand globe cutting needs.
+         -  Operating a separate GEE Server specifically to support on-demand cutting needs.

       .. _Before_You_Begin:
       .. rubric:: Before you begin

       .. rubric:: Enable the cutter

-      Before cutting a globe, you must enable the cutter from the command line:
+      Before creating portables, you must enable the Cutter application from the
+      command-line:

       ``# geserveradmin --enable_cutter``

       .. note::

-         **About authentication and SSL:** Cutting is not currently supported on globes that require end-user authentication, e.g., LDAP.
-One workaround is to allow unauthenticated access from localhost on your Earth Enterprise Server.
+         **About authentication and SSL:** Cutting is not currently supported for published databases that require authentication, e.g., LDAP.
+One workaround is to allow unauthenticated access from localhost on your GEE Server.
 Refer to Apache documentation to enable such a configuration.
-Cutting a globe over HTTPS is supported; however the SSL certificate of the target server will not be verified during cuting.
+Cutting over HTTPS is supported; however the SSL certificate of the target server will not be verified during cutting.

-      .. _Globe_Cutter_Interface:
+      .. _Cutter_Interface:
-      .. rubric:: The globe cutter interface
+      .. rubric:: The Cutter interface

-      To create a portable globe, point your browser to ``http://yourserver/cutter``, where ``yourserver`` is the server
+      To create a portable, navigate to
+      ``http://yourserver/cutter``, where ``yourserver`` is the server
-      on which Earth Enterprise Server is running.
-The **Globe Creator** page appears.
+      on which GEE Server is running.

       |Cutter|

-      Select the globe you wish to cut your portable version from in the drop-down menu.
+      Select the published database you wish to cut from the drop-down menu.

       .. note::

-         Additional options can be shown by clicking on the **Advanced** button after a cut region has been selected.
+         Additional options can be shown by clicking the **Advanced** button after a cut region has been selected.
 These options are, namely, *Polygon level*.
 This setting is useful when cutting with large polygons, e.g., use 12 for a